mortengf/Playground/python/hugging-face-nlp-course/README.md

     * Supervised: model learns (a predictive model is trained) from a set of input (feature)-output pairs (examples) to predict an output value (label) for a new, unseen input.
       * Examples: see Classification and Regression above
     * Unsupervised: find patterns in unstructured/unlabelled data
-      * Examples: clustering (e.g. anomaly detection), dimensionality reduction, imputation (fill in the gaps) or generative modeling based on a set of unlabelled examples
+      * Examples: clustering (e.g. anomaly detection), dimensionality reduction, imputation (fill in the gaps) or generative modeling (e.g. Generative Adversarial Networks (GANs)).
     * Reinforcement (interactive): model interacts with an environment and over time learns a policy (via rewards) to improve the performance of some function.
       * Examples: Chess, Go, StarCraft, robot navigation
     * Transfer learning: transfer "knowledge" (through the layers of one or more neural networks?
 Deep Learning?) from a "broad"/generic task trained on large (unstructured) data set to a more specific downstream task trained on more specific (structured) data sets.